Typehuman/SSEMMI/README.md

 ## Acartia

 This is the public repository for the Acartia data cooperative.
-Acartia is a decentralised and communitarian project aiming at pooling community science data in support of (killer) whale conservation first and ecosystem monitoring second.
-We welcome your help designing and developing this open source code that demonstrates the ecological, scientific, and societal advantages of a a web3 technologies (see our [contributing guidance](https://github.com/salish-sea/acartia/blob/main/CONTRIBUTING.md#contributing-code)).
+Acartia is a decentralised and communitarian project aimed at pooling community science data in support of (killer) whale conservation first and ecosystem monitoring second.
+We welcome your help designing and developing this open source code that demonstrates the ecological, scientific, and societal advantages of web3 technologies (see our [contributing guidance](https://github.com/salish-sea/acartia/blob/main/CONTRIBUTING.md#contributing-code)).

 **Phase 1 (2020-22)** developed a working prototype of [Acartia](https://acartia.io), a distributed open data cooperative sharing marine animal location data in real time across the range of the endangered orcas (from California to Alaska, USA).